Code of conduct for contractors

 - Arrange a specific date and time to visit your home.

-- Carry out work between 8am and 5pm on Monday to Friday and between 9am and 12pm on Saturday.
+- Carry out work between 8am and 5pm, Monday to Friday and between 9am and 12pm on Saturdays.

 - Keep appointments or, if they cannot keep an appointment, they will tell you 24 hours beforehand and arrange a new appointment with you.
 (If you are not told at least 24 hours beforehand that our contractors cannot keep an appointment, our compensation policy will apply.)